Blurred Lines: Live performances

 On May 14, 2013, Thicke performed the song for the first time live on NBC's The Voice alongside Williams and T.I.
-Thicke also performed the song on The Ellen DeGeneres Show on May 16 with Pharrell and three models doing backup.
+Thicke also performed the song on The Ellen DeGeneres Show on May 16 with Pharrell.
 In June 2013, Thicke performed the song alongside Williams with American actress Hayden Panettiere dancing to the song on the British television chat show The Graham Norton Show.
 Thicke, Williams, and T.I. performed the song on the 2013 BET Awards on June 30, 2013.
 They performed against a backdrop of Thicke's name in giant red block letters.
-Thicke also performed the track solo on BBC Radio 1 Live Lounge on July 8, 2013, as well as This Morning on July 10, 2013.
+Thicke also performed the track solo on BBC Radio 1 Live Lounge on July 8, 2013.

 Thicke also performed the song complete with dancers in studio on The Howard Stern Show on Sirius XM Radio on July 29, 2013.
 He also performed the song on The Colbert Report on August 6, 2013, after French duo Daft Punk canceled.
 On September 20, he performed "Blurred Lines" at the 2013 iHeartRadio Music Festival.
 On November 10, Thicke performed the song with Iggy Azalea at the 2013 MTV Europe Music Awards.
 In December, he performed the song at Jingle Ball 2013 concerts.
 In May 2014, Williams performed the song as part of a medley at the iHeartRadio Awards where he received the iHeartRadio Innovator Award.
 In May 2017, Thicke performed the song at the 4th Indonesian Choice Awards.

 MTV Video Music Awards

 Thicke performed "Blurred Lines" as a duet with American singer Miley Cyrus at the 2013 MTV Video Music Awards, medleyed with Cyrus' "We Can't Stop" and "Give It 2 U", featuring 2 Chainz.
 The performance began with Cyrus performing "We Can't Stop" in bear-themed attire.
-Following this, Thicke entered the stage and Cyrus stripped down to a small skin-colored two-piece outfit.
+Following this, Thicke entered the stage, and Cyrus stripped down to a small skin-colored two-piece outfit.
 Cyrus subsequently touched Thicke's crotch area with a giant foam finger and twerked against his crotch.
 The performance drew extensive reactions and became the most tweeted about event in history, with Twitter users generating 360,000 tweets about the event per minute; breaking the previous record held by Beyoncé's Super Bowl XLVII halftime show performance six months earlier.

 Critics universally panned the performance.
 Shirley Halperin for The Hollywood Reporter described the performance as "crass" and "reminiscent of a bad acid trip".
 Writing for the American news program Today, Anna Chan called the performance "embarrassingly raunchy", while Katy Kroll of Rolling Stone labeled it a "hot mess".
 B. J. Steiner of XXL magazine gave the performance a negative review, labeling it as disastrous and noting that the audience appeared to respond with a mix of confusion and discomfort.
-Louisa Peacock and Isabelle Kerr of Telegraph described Cyrus' actions as her going into "overdrive [...] trying to kill off her Disney millstone, Hannah Montana.
+Louisa Peacock and Isabelle Kerr of Telegraph described Cyrus' actions as her going into "overdrive [...] trying to kill off her Disney millstone, Hannah Montana".
 In July 2017, Cyrus said she felt sexualized while twerking during the performance.